aotantawy/spring-hibernate-tutorial/README.md

     }
   }
   ```
-  - SOLUTION: dependency injection instead of creating and controlling objects with ourselves we invert and delegate this task to someone else but who will be responsible?
-XML will make our software be loosely coupled as we will not hard code any object so no need to recompile the project
+  - SOLUTION: in order to solve the highly coupled problem we need to do:
+    1. Inversion of control: which is responsible for creating and managing objects
+    2. Dependency injection: to inject required dependencies for each object

 ### Java Bean

-  - it's nothing but a java class that should have 3 things:
+  - it's nothing but a java class with some requirements:
       1. all member variables are private and have their setters and getters (setX,getX)
       2. default constructor
       3. implement serializable